varunmitra/project-constellation/DEPLOYMENT_QUICK_START.md

 **Build Fails:**

+**Error: "Import in body of module" or ESLint errors**
+- ✅ **Solution**: The latest commit (08f1038) fixes these errors
+- ✅ If Render is building from an older commit:
+  1. Go to Render → Static Site → Manual Deploy → Deploy latest commit
+  2. Or wait a few minutes for auto-deploy to pick up the latest commit
+  3. Verify the commit hash in build logs matches `08f1038` or later

 **Error: "Installing Poetry" or "Could not find torch==2.1.0" (Python packages being installed)**
 - ❌ **Problem**: Render is detecting `requirements.txt` in root and treating your Static Site as a Python service
 - ✅ **Solution**: